Soimuen11/FreeWiki/README.md

 + curl wttr.in

-## TIPS, TRICKS & HELPFUL PROGRAMS
+## TIPS, TRICKS AND HELPFUL PROGRAMS

 ### Mounting Android phones in Linux